 This can be achieved by electrical or pharmacological cardioversion or radiofrequency ablation (RFA); successful ablation reduces or eliminates the need for long-term anticoagulation and antiarrhythmic medications.

 Prevention of recurrent episodes or reduction of their frequency or duration:

-In general, the use of antiarrhythmic drugs in atrial flutter is similar to that of atrial fibrillation .
+In general, antiarrhythmic drugs in atrial flutter are similar to that of atrial fibrillation.

 Prevention of thromboembolic complications:

-Adequate anticoagulation, as recommended by the American College of Thoracic Physicians, has been shown to reduce thromboembolic complications in patients with chronic atrial flutter and in patients undergoing cardioversion.
+As recommended by the American College of Thoracic Physicians, Adequate anticoagulation has been shown to reduce thromboembolic complications in patients with chronic atrial flutter and patients undergoing cardioversion.

 Minimization of adverse effects of therapy: